-The county of Santa Cruz is committed to follow the policies that have been established.
+SCCBHS is committed to follow the policies that have been established.
 Staff are required to meet their 7 hours of cultural awareness training hours per year.
 We have established a series of policies that underscore our commitment and practice, including the requirement for each staff to be evaluated on CLAS standards in their annual performance evaluation.